 Entries are currently being selected for people who died in 1991-2000.

-Consortium of natural history and botanical libraries that cooperate to digitize and make accessible the legacy literature of biodiversity held in their collections.
+Consortium of natural history and botanical libraries that cooperate to digitize and make accessible the legacy literature of biodiversity held in their collections; BHL also serves as the foundational literature component of the Encyclopedia of Life.

 Freely accessible portal to historic botanical literature from the Missouri Botanical Garden Library.

 The world's leading source of art images, representing museums, galleries, and artists throughout the world by providing a central source of fine art for image users.
 Every subject, concept, style and medium is represented, from the masterpieces of national museums to the hidden treasures of private collections.
 Fine art is just one of the sources of images; design antiques, maps, architecture, furniture, glass, ceramics, anthropological artefacts and many others also feature in the collection.